AuroraDysis/KerrP2P/README.md

 make
 ```

-Remember to copy the generated .so file to your working directory.
+3. Remember to copy the generated `.so` file to your working directory to enable the package's usage in Python/C++.

 ## Contributing